We take a multi-pronged approach to cultural heritage protection, which includes:

 • The documentation and monitoring of archaeological site damage and risk

 • Capacity building and knowledge exchange with Iraqi archaeologists and heritage professionals

 • The co-creation of a sustainable framework and engagement programme that will enable heritage professionals to engage key stakeholders in cultural heritage protection

 • The co-development of a cultural protection strategy

 Documentation and Monitoring of Archaeological Sites

 Only when we understand the nature and extent of past damage and current and future threats, can we devise effective strategies of protection and damage control/limitation.
 A central pillar of this project, is therefore, the monitoring of archaeological sites and other physical cultural heritage for existing damage and current as well as future risks.

 Following training in Iraq and Glasgow, the project’s Cultural Heritage Monitoring Officer, Nawzad Latif, has been monitoring archaeological sites and documenting past damage and future risks to archaeological sites in the Garmian region of southern Suleymaniyah using a combination of satellite-based monitoring, aerial photography and on-the-ground site visits.

 Nawzad’s work focuses on the Iraqi Kurdish region of Garmian/southern Suleymaniyah, an area of ca. 4000km2 .
 Archaeological sites in this region are of immense historical significance, offering an untapped source of knowledge regarding key developments in human history: the emergence of sedentary agriculture, the development of the world’s first complex societies, and the cultural interactions that took place between imperial centres in Mesopotamia, Iran, and beyond.

-The Sirwan Regional Project (SRP), an archaeological survey and excavation project co-directed by Dr. Claudia Glatz and Prof. Jesse Casana, has been investigating the archaeology of this area since 2013.
+The Sirwan Regional Project (SRP), an archaeological survey and excavation project co-directed by Prof. Claudia Glatz and Prof. Jesse Casana, has been investigating the archaeology of this area since 2013.
 SRP has identified over 600 archaeological features including settlement mounds, lithic scatters, rock reliefs, hydraulic works and standing structures.
 Almost all of the sites identified have been subject to varying forms of damage and destruction.